Kim Kardashian Skips Rob’s Birthday Amid Rumors He’s ‘A Total Mess,’ Smoking Pot

 Kim Kardashian, Kanye West, Scott Disick, Kendall and Kylie Jenner all skipped Rob Kardashian’s birthday party that his mother Kris Jenner threw for him.
 Insiders claim that Rob Kardashian is a “total mess” right now, is not dieting or exercising, and has even started smoking pot again.

 I know I’m late but Happy Birthday Bobby.
-I love you mucho ????
+I love you mucho????

 A post shared by Kim Kardashian West (@kimkardashian) on